SivilTaram/dl4c.github.io/_papers/paper_0.md

 sequence_id: 0

 # Paper title
-title: A Generic Prompt for an LLM that enables NL-to-SQL across Domains and Compositions
+title: "A Generic Prompt for an LLM that enables NL-to-SQL across Domains and Compositions"

 # Paper pdf
 pdf: 3.pdf